csc530/csc530/README.md

 Hey!
 It's me Christo**f**er I'm happy to help out in any way I can.
 Full-time student and open to work or job opportunities; I'm surprised you think I'm qualified - I won't let you down😄.
-You can reach me at csc530@vivaldi.net or 󰙯csc530
+You can reach me at csc530@vivaldi.net

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 🪴 Growing every day into something great, and greatly waiting..

 🖤 Love always

 🤪 I'm weird(?) (hope that's ok ❁´◡`❁)

-⚒️ working on some [resume template maker](https://github.com/csc530/resume-builder), and hopefully my website-folio-og-thingy(?)
+⚒️ working on a [resume template maker](https://github.com/csc530/resume-builder), and hopefully my website-folio-og-thingy(?)

 ❔What is the science of computers, no really!?